128technology/docs/docs/cli_reference.md

 #### Description

-The _delete config_ command allows administrators to delete configurations from the 128T&#x27;s filesystem that had previously been exported with the _export config_ command.
+The _delete config_ command allows administrators to delete configurations from the SSR's filesystem that had previously been exported with the _export config_ command.
 The _force_ flag will skip the confirmation check without prompting the user.

 #### Example